ms/buildtogether.tech/src/tooling/index.md

 time of writing, [this search][npm-xml-search] turns up over 700 XML parsers for a JavaScript.
 To help narrow the search, NPM allows the results to be sorted by popularity, quality, and maintenance.
-This obviously creates a feedback loop---if NPM labels a package "more popular" then more people will find it, which raises its popularity score even further---but [% i "NPMS" "package manager!package ratings" %][NPMS][npms][% /i %] is open about how these scores are calculated, so package authors can find out what they need to do in order to improve their scores.
+This obviously creates a feedback loop—if NPM labels a package "more popular" then more people will find it, which raises its popularity score even further—but [% i "NPMS" "package manager!package ratings" %][NPMS][npms][% /i %] is open about how these scores are calculated, so package authors can find out what they need to do in order to improve their scores.